The Tapping Evidence Base

 What they found

-58 cancer patients were randomized to 4 weeks of EFT (acupoint tapping plus scripted prompts, 5 minutes per prompt) plus routine care (n=30) or routine care alone (n=28); the EFT group had significantly lower anticipatory grief scores (p<.01), greater anxiety reduction (p=.04), and improved sleep quality (p<.01) after 4 weeks.
+58 cancer patients were allocated by ward (not individually randomized, though the paper labels itself an RCT) to 4 weeks of EFT plus routine care (n=30) or routine care alone (n=28); the EFT group had significantly lower anticipatory grief (p<.01), greater anxiety reduction (p=.04), and improved sleep quality (p<.01) after 4 weeks.

 How the study worked